Babies can remember a lot

 Groups of babies not shown the special ways to play with the toys still figured out a few of these ways on their own.
 Overall, these babies used about 1.5 (about 30%) of the five special ways to play with the toys.

 Even after four weeks, 12-month-old babies could remember and copy about half of the things they were shown—and they saw each unique action for only 20 seconds!
 Also, this study doesn’t suggest that babies can remember and copy what they see for only four weeks but for at least four weeks.
 They may remember what they were shown even longer (Klein & Meltzoff, 1999).

 - Babies and toddlers learn by watching and copying you!

 - Remember that children don’t know the difference between what is safe and what is dangerous.
-They are watching everything we do, including things like working with sharp tools and using poisonous cleaning supplies.
+They watch everything we do, including working with sharp tools and using poisonous cleaning supplies.